MadaraUchiha-314/spelling-bee-prep/README.md

 This repository will stay in sync with your deployed chats on [v0.dev](https://v0.dev).
 Any changes you make to your deployed app will be automatically pushed to this repository from [v0.dev](https://v0.dev).

+## Privacy & Data Storage

+**🔒 Privacy First**: This web-based app is designed with your privacy in mind.
+All user data, including word lists, practice sessions, and progress, is stored locally in your browser using IndexedDB.
+No personal information is ever sent to or stored on any external servers.

+**📱 Local Storage**: Your spelling practice data, saved word lists, and session history remain completely private and are only accessible on your device.

 ## Deployment